HaoboZ/azur-tracker/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## TODO

+ships
+    named search
+    type search, grids and click on each to filter by ship type or nation bb/bc
+        monitor
+        dd
+        cl
+        ca
+        cv/cvl
+        repair
+        aviation battleship
+        munition
+        sub
+        sub cv
+    nation search
+        sakura
+        eagle
+        iron
+        dragon
+        northern
+        sardegna
+        iris
+        vichya
+        other

+equipment
+    show all of current storage
+    have an image list of what you should keep (for lab?)

+event tracker
+    button for each run add to total

+research tracker